We hope you’ll find the following answers helpful.

 The annual allowance

 The annual allowance is the maximum amount you can save in pension benefits from all sources (excluding the state pension) in a tax year without you having to pay a tax charge.
-The annual allowance is £60,000 for 2024/2025 for most people.
+The annual allowance is £60,000 for the current tax year for most people.
 If you exceed the annual allowance, you must let HMRC know about the excess and pay the annual allowance charge as part of your annual income tax return, or where possible through scheme pays (with a corresponding reduction in your scheme benefits).

 However, if you haven’t used all of your annual allowance for the past three tax years, you can carry forward the unused amount.
 You must also declare this on your income tax return.